JayInnn/Data-Structure/README.md

 6. forest: equivalence class

 ## Chapter 6
 Attention: in this chapter, to learn the graph and to focus on dfs & bfs.
+And I find that the part of biconnected graph, in the book -- page 278-279, has some errors, for example coding 6-4 & 6-6.
+The articulation point and biconnected component is caclulating by graph but not the spanning tree of graph.
 1. graph: dfs & bfs & spanning tree
 2. biconnected component: articulation point & biconnected graph
 3. minimum cost spanning tree: greedy algorithm -- Kruskal & Prim & Sollin